cs490ios-matthew-sergio/PlatePal/README.md

 * ~~User can create a new account~~
 * ~~User can login to an existing account~~
 * User can create a post
-* User can detail the nutrition facts of their meal for their post
+* User can detail the contents of their meal and an API will calculate the nutrition facts
 * ~~User can take a picture or choose a photo from their library to include in the post~~
 * ~~User can view all other user's posts in their home feed~~
 * User can view statistics about their meals in the profile page